 Well, this time I wasn’t so lucky.
-My results finally posted online the Friday after I had the test done, and I found out I failed hours two and three by a few points.
+My results finally posted online the Friday after I had the test done, and I found out I had a failed glucose test hours two and three by a few points.

 So, unfortunately, I was one of the unlucky ones who actually ended up diagnosed with Gestational Diabetes.
 My levels were just barely elevated (in fact, my fasting was probably too low), and so far I’ve been able to manage it well with diet alone…but that’s a post for another time.